Albion, Idaho

 Albion is a city in Cassia County, Idaho, United States.
 It is part of the Burley, Idaho Micropolitan Statistical Area.
 The population was 234 at the 2020 census.
 Albion was the county seat of Cassia County from 1879 to 1918.

 Albion is one of the few cities in the Magic Valley region of Idaho founded before 1900.
 Beginning in 1893 it was home of the Albion State Normal School, which trained many Idaho teachers.
 The school was closed in 1951 and its teaching programs were transferred to Idaho State College (now Idaho State University) in Pocatello.
+The college was later opened by the Churches of Christ as Magic Valley Christian College, a part of Pepperdine College in California.
 By 2006 the campus had fallen into serious disrepair.

 History

 The first settlement at Albion was made ca. 1875.
 The city was named for Albion, the poetic name for Great Britain.

-Albion Normal School opened in 1893 and functioned until it closed in 1951.
-Magic Valley Christian College opened in 1957 but was closed in 1969 due to rumours.
-The school now stands as the site of five haunted houses and is a popular tourist attraction thanks to paranormal investigations.
+The 1893 establishment of the Albion State Normal School in Idaho marked the birth of a premier teacher's college that would eventually evolve into the Pacific Northwest’s largest paranormal destination.
+Built on land donated by passionate local citizens, the campus opened its doors in 1894 to just 23 students, eventually growing into a bustling institution that graduated over 6,000 educators.
+Renamed the Southern Idaho College of Education in 1947, the school was ultimately forced to close in 1951 due to severe funding shortages and low enrollment.
+After sitting vacant, the campus was briefly revived in 1957 as the Magic Valley Christian College under the Church of Christ.
+However, financial instability forced its permanent closure in 1969, a sudden shutdown that sparked intense local rumors of occult activity and supernatural occurrences.
+Following nearly four decades of decay and vandalism, the property was purchased at a public auction in 2007 by the Mortensen family, who transformed the historic site into a dual-purpose complex.
+Today, the campus operates year-round as a scenic retreat and conference center for weddings and corporate events, while transforming every October into "The Haunted Mansions of Albion"—a massive, actor-filled Halloween attraction utilizing historic buildings like Comish Hall, which remains famously haunted by real urban legends and investigated by television paranormal crews.

 D. L. Evans Bank was founded in Albion in 1904.
 Although the bank's headquarters is now located in Burley, it continues to operate a branch in Albion.

 Geography

 Albion is located at (42.410882, -113.580901).

 According to the United States Census Bureau, the city has a total area of 0.47 sqmi, all of it land.

-The college was later opened by the Church of Christ as Magic Valley Christian College.
-This was a part of Pepperdine College in California.